Publishing on opendata@uni-kiel: Step-by-Step Guide

 After publishing, your research data is available to the public on the internet, and you can no longer edit it.
 Particularly the metadata you entered will propagate to various indexes and aggregators.
 Therefore, review your publication carefully beforehand.
 There is no time pressure: your draft can remain unpublished in the repository for at least 1 year.

-- When all files are uploaded and the metadata has been entered, it is a good time to show the draft again to other involved people from your department - they often have further suggestions for improvement (take a screenshot of the draft if necessary, because other users do not have access to it yet)
+- When all files are uploaded and the metadata has been entered, it is a good time to show the draft again to other involved people from your department - they often have further suggestions for improvement.
+You can share the private link that we display for you on the right hand side to grant them access.

 - Now is the last chance to create an embargo for the uploaded files (e.g. by changing the embargo date in the upper right corner) - once the document was public without an active embargo, you can no longer set up an embargo date

 - If you have decided to publish the document, click on the button in the upper right corner - depending on your access rights, it is labeled

 Publish document and generate DOI(publishing will be instantaneous), or

 Request publication and DOI(publishing will occur within 2 working days)

 - Most of the data is from now on locked for editing (except by administrators) and you will receive an e-mail as soon as the document is released to the public - either immediately or within 2 working days, depending on your access rights